rm-rf-etc/flatinator/packages/core/README.md

-# Weir Framework
+# Redux-Simplified

-An exciting and dramatically simplified approach to building modern web-based applications.
+A simplified variation of the redux architecture.